Teacher aides assist teachers in a classroom by working with students on a one-to-one basis, or in groups.

-Teacher aides need to be reasonably fit as they may need to carry out physical tasks, such as helping students with disabilities to move around or complete physiotherapy exercises.Check out related courses
+Teacher aides need to be reasonably fit as they may carry out physical tasks such as helping students with disabilities to move around.Check out related courses

 What are the chances of getting a job?

-Chances of getting work are best if you have experience and/or a qualification relevant to working with children or young people.
+Your chances of securing a job as a teacher aide are best if you have experience working with children or young people.

-Because teacher aides only work during school terms, the job is attractive to those wishing to work family-friendly hours in their local neighbourhood.
-This means competition is usually strong for the vacancies that arise.
+Teacher aide vacancies are increasing, but competition for them is high.
+This is because teacher aides only work during school hours and school terms, so the job is attractive to those wishing to work family-friendly hours locally.

 Types of employers varied